Juan David Pérez

-Juan David Pérez Benítez (born March 23, 1991) is a Colombian professional footballer who currently plays for Once Caldas.
+Juan David Pérez Benítez (born March 23, 1991) is a Colombian professional footballer who currently plays for Boyacá Chicó.

 Career

 2012-16: Colombia

 Perez began his career with Boyacá Chicó in 2012, rapidly making his mark by scoring goals.
 He came on as a substitute and scored his first goal on 22 April 2012, the last goal of a 3-0 away victory against Independiente Medellín at Estadio Atanasio Girardot.
-He scored his first Copa Colombia goal 3 days later in a 4-2 loss against Cúcuta Deportivo.
 His first brace of his career came on 8 July, scoring twice versus Independiente Santa Fe in a 2-2 draw.
 On 12 September, he scored the first goal of the match in a 3-1 home win versus Cúcuta Deportivo to help Boyacá Chico qualify to the semi-finals of the 2012 Copa Colombia, where they would later lose to Nacional.

 On 21 April 2013, he scored a goal in a 2-2 draw against Deportivo Pasto.
 In the next game, he scored again, the only goal of a 0-1 away win against Cucuta at Estadio General Santander.
 A week later, he scored a goal against Atlético Huila, scoring in three consecutive games.
 From August to September 2014, he scored in four consecutive games: a 2-2 draw vs. Envigado on 16 August, a 5-1 thrashing of La Equidad on 24 August, a 1-1 draw vs. Uniautónoma on 30 August, and a 2-2 draw in Medellín against Atlético Nacional.
 His last game was on 9 November 2014, where he scored his last two goals for the club, the second being a penalty, in a 3-1 home victory against Independiente Medellin, the club where he would later transfer to.
 Pérez played three seasons with the club.

 Pérez signed with Independiente Medellin in January 2015 for the 2015 Apertura, where he made 25 appearances and scored 4 goals in the league, as Medellin finished runner-up.
 He played in both legs of the finals, which were won by Deportivo Cali.
-He scored his first goal for the club on 28 February 2015, the last of a 0-3 victory against Deportivo Pasto.

 In late July 2015, Perez moved to Atlético Junior for six months.
 On 5 August 2015, he scored his first goal with the club in a 2-1 Copa Colombia win against Deportes Tolima.
 A week later he scored his first Copa Sudamericana goal, the second of a 5-0 victory over Melgar.
 His last league goal for the club was on 7 November against Atletico Huila in a 2-2 draw, followed by his last cup goal and final goal for the club four days later in a 2-0 win against Santa Fe.
 In December 2015, Junior made the finals, losing to Atletico Nacional.
 He played in both legs, coming on as a substitute each time.